stephaniemagdic/travel-tracker/README.md

 #### Step 1: Run your local server.
   * Go to the [travel tracker API](https://github.com/turingschool-examples/travel-tracker-api) and follow the instructions in the README.md to run your local server.
-  * Make sure that the server is running in your terminal by checking that you see the following message in your terminal. `Travel Tracker is now running on http://localhost:3001 !`
+  * Make sure that the server is running in your terminal by checking that you see the following message in your terminal. `Memory Travels is now running on http://localhost:3001 !`
-#### Step 2: Run the travel tracker application/client.
+#### Step 2: Run the Memory Travels application/client.
-  * You can access the travel tracker by `cloning this repository`, navigating to and `opening up your terminal`, and running the command `npm start` in your cloned project directory.
+  * You can access Memory Travels by `cloning this repository`, navigating to and `opening up your terminal`, and running the command `npm start` in your cloned project directory.
 This will run the bundle.js file, which will compile and run the application.
   * You should see the following message in your terminal: `running at http://localhost:8080/`
   * Copy and paste this url link (`http://localhost:8080/`) in your browser to view the application.